billguastalla/visualisations/Features/FEATURES.md

 # Issues

 - Crash: Audio: The implementation of the PortAudio interface crashes if no microphone is available.
+[FIXED]
-- Crash: VideoRendering: Framerate changes crash on video rendering.
+- Crash: VideoRendering: Framerate changes crash on video rendering. []
 - Usability: Mesh: Normals are not rotated correctly.
--

 # Visualisations